 “Tayari Jones is blessed with vision to see through to the surprising and devastating truths at the heart of ordinary lives, strength to wrest those truths free, and a gift of language to lay it all out, compelling and clear.”

-—Michael Chabon, author of Moonglow and The Amazing Adventures of Kavalier and Clay
+—Michael Chabon, author of The Amazing Adventures of Kavalier and Clay

-Jones, a member of the Fellowship of Southern Writers, has also earned a United States Artist Fellowship, an NEA Fellowship, a Radcliffe Institute Bunting Fellowship, and a fellowship from the Black Mountain Institute at the University of Nevada in Las Vegas.
-Her writing has appeared in The New York Times, The Washington Post, O, The Oprah Magazine, Time, Tin House, and The Believer, among other places.
+Jones, a member of the Fellowship of Southern Writers, has also earned fellowships from United States Artists, Guggenheim, NEA, Radcliffe Institute, and the Black Mountain Institute at the University of Nevada in Las Vegas.
+Her writing has appeared in The New York Times, The Washington Post, O, The Oprah Magazine, Time, Tin House, and The Believer, among other places, and her two stories for Audible were part of the first slate of short fiction Audible Originals.
+She is at work on a new novel.

-She is a graduate of Spelman College, the University of Iowa, and Arizona State University, and is currently a Professor of Creative Writing at Emory University.
+Jones is a member of Black Artists for Freedom.
+She is a graduate of Spelman College (where she also received a Honorary Degree Recipient in 2023), the University of Iowa, and Arizona State University, and is currently a Charles Howard Candler Professor at Emory University and A.D.
+White Professor At Large at Cornell University.
 In her talks at campuses, libraries, and literary festivals across the country, Jones speaks on her many books, her life and career, and the South.